 Figure 1.
-CleanMAP technology parallel-integrated to an existing production line in a plant
+CleanMAP technology parallel-integrated to an existing production line

 Figure 2.
 CleanMAP technology replacing existing parts in a plant

-State-of-the-art concentrate phosphoric acid by water evaporation
+State-of-the-art concentrating of phosphoric acid by water evaporation

 Figure 3.
-Concentration of phosphoric acid
+Concentrating phosphoric acid using evaporation

 Figure 4.
 Energy consumption for phosphoric acid concentration